 Some people think that because their house is built on a concrete slab that it is harder for termites to enter the dwelling.
 Termites have the ability to come through the horizontal surface of the slab through hairline cracks in the concrete.

-Due to the ability of Termites to infest homes in this way, it is imperative that your Inspector utilises the latest Thermal Imaging tools to assist in detecting nests in wall cavities or behind bathroom wall tiles/shower recesses.
+Due to the ability of Termites to infest homes in this way, it is imperative that your Inspector utilises the latest Thermal Imaging tools to assist in detecting nests inside wall cavities or behind bathroom wall tiles/shower recesses.

 If your inspector does not use the latest technological tools, Termites may be doing unseen structural damage to your house Timbers.
 Only by having regular Termite Inspections can you detect Termites early and avoid very costly repairs!

 If you haven’t had a Termite Inspection in the last 6-12 months, You are OVERDUE!
+Please call now to schedule your Timber Pest/Termite Inspection for your home or investment property!

 Once it is determined, by a Timber Pest Inspection, that you have Live Termites in your home, a detailed Treatment Proposal/ Quote is provided to you for your consideration as to the steps required and associated costs to perform the Termite Treatment.

 Once Stage 1/ Colony Control is completed, termites are to be left undisturbed for 28 days.
-At the conclusion of 28 days, a follow-up termite inspection of treated areas is performed.
+At the conclusion of 28 days, a complimentary follow-up termite inspection of treated areas is performed.
 Once it is determined that all live termites are eradicated, It is strongly recommended that Stage 2/ Barrier Treatment /Treated Zone Options be implemented as soon as possible otherwise the Colony Control treatment process may need to be repeated.

 Stage 2/ Barrier Treatment / Treated Zones